Moneymoney122/boot-script/README.md

  - *if you have already downloaded this script and you want to update it, run:* `cd ~/boot-script/ && git pull`

-If you do not have `git` installed then install it using your distribution's package manager, or use method 2 to download it.
+If you do not have `git` installed then install it using your distribution's package manager, or use method two to download it.

  run `git clone https://github.com/Moneymoney122/boot-script` in the terminal while in your home directory or download the zip from this page and unzip the files and place them in a folder called "boot-script" (without the quotes) in your home directory